By Moto Hagio, translated by Matt Thorn (Fantagraphics Books)

-The story is told by ugly Yudy, whose life is changed forever by an operation to separate them.
-This incredibly moving tale adds barbed edges and ground glass to the ugly duckling fairytale and cannot fail to shock and move the reader…
+The story is told by ugly Yudy whose life is changed forever by an operation to separate them.
+This incredibly moving tale adds barbed edges and ground glass to the ugly ducking fairytale and cannot fail to shock and move the reader…

-Although couched in fantasy terms, this tale of contemporary Japanese family life follows the life of Rika, an ordinary girl whose mother thinks she is a monster, and how that view warps the way the child perceives the world throughout her life.
+Although couched in fantasy terms this tale of contemporary Japanese family life follows the life of Rika, an ordinary girl whose mother thinks she is a monster, and how that view warps how the child perceives the world throughout her life.